 Although there are different ways to enjoy fruit, such as dried fruit or in a cold-pressed juice, the best way to eat fruit is exactly how it is in its whole form.
 Juicing and dehydrating fruit strips it of its valuable fiber, leaving a more concentration of sugar.
 This will spike your blood sugar and cause you to store calories as fat.

 Eat a 2:1 Ratio of Fiber to Sugar

 When reading food labels, be sure to pick food that has a 2-to-1 ratio of fiber to added sugar.
 If the food you're eating shows grams of added sugar underneath total grams of sugar, keep the added sugar at half the grams of fiber to prevent blood sugar spikes.

 People tend to think of eating for weight loss in terms of calories.
 If they stay within their daily allotted number of calories, they'll lose weight.
 Unfortunately, not all calories are created equal.
 Noble learned that it's important to pay attention to the entire nutrition label.
 In fact, fiber, sugar, and the listed ingredients are more important than just overall calories: 50 calories of broccoli is much healthier for your body than 50 calories of Jolly Ranchers thanks to the fiber, vitamins, and nutrients.

-Sure, food labels will list “sugar” on an ingredient label, but sugar also comes in a number of other forms: glucose, fructose, sucrose, corn syrup, honey, dextrose, to name a few.
+Sure, food labels will list "sugar" on an ingredient label, but sugar also comes in a number of other forms: glucose, fructose, sucrose, corn syrup, honey, dextrose, to name a few.
 And often times, food companies will incorporate multiple types of sugars into their products.
 So read your labels and keep an eye out for all the different types and avoid the highly-processed forms such as high fructose corn syrup.
-Confused what groceries to choose?
-Check out our guide to Eat This, Not That!: Foods with Added Sugar.